Chapter 11 & Subchapter V Bankruptcy in New York

 Costs and Timing

 Chapter 11 is the most expensive chapter of the Bankruptcy Code.
-Subchapter V reduces the cost significantly, but legal fees, U.S. Trustee fees, accountant fees, and Subchapter V trustee fees still need to be funded out of operations.
+Traditional cases can run a year or more and involve professional fees that must be approved by the court.
+Subchapter V reduces both cost and duration significantly — many cases reach plan confirmation within four to six months — but legal fees, the Subchapter V trustee's fee, and accountant fees still must be funded out of operations.
 We provide a written budget at engagement so there are no surprises.
+For general fee context, see our pages on bankruptcy cost in NYC and how long bankruptcy takes.

-To discuss whether Chapter 11 or Subchapter V fits your business, call 212-233-1233 for a confidential consultation.
+To discuss whether Chapter 11 or Subchapter V fits your business or personal situation, call 212-233-1233 for a confidential consultation.
+You can also review our New York practice areas or schedule a consultation.

 Attorney Albert Goodwin